SDenny/Bukkit-MoonPhases/README.md

 Phase 7: Mobs do 1.5x Damage and drop 1.5x XP

 Each night that is configured to cause more damage by mobs, player damage is reduced to 1/DamageMultiplier as well, so watch out for that!

+#Configuration:
+Ensure that in config.yml, your main world is set to whatever world you want the plugin to be active in.
+Currently does not support working in multiple worlds.